 From Gothic gargoyles to decadent deco and modern museums.
 A wander through Melbourne delivers design inspiration at every turn.
-Explore the city's stunning architectural history when iconic buildings throw open their doors for Open House Melbourne from 29 to 30 July.
+Explore the city's stunning architectural history when iconic buildings throw open their doors for Open House Melbourne on 27 and 28 July.

 The Capitol